theseanl/tscc/README.md

 ## Features

- - Automatically configures settings for tsickle and closure compiler, wires up tsickle outpout to closure compiler, sorted in accordence to dependency information which is required by closure compiler.
+ - Automatically configures settings for tsickle and closure compiler, wires up tsickle output to closure compiler, sorted in accordence to dependency information which is required by closure compiler.
  - External module support - lookup `require`d nodejs modules, and wire them so that externs are generated, and transforms any code that uses externally imported variables so that it works like rollup.

 ## Installation